radiodee1/awesome-chatbot/README.md

   1. Setup a google cloud platform account and project.
 For a project name I used `awesome-sr`.
   2. Before downloading the json file, make sure the 'Cloud Speech API' is enabled.
 * Download and install the Google-Cloud-Sdk.
 This package has the `gcloud` command.
-* This download includes the `google-cloud-sdk` file.
-Unpack it, and executing the command `./google-cloud-sdk/install.sh`
+* This download includes the `google-cloud-sdk` folder.
+Unpack it, and execute the command `./google-cloud-sdk/install.sh`
 * You must also restart your terminal.
 * I put my project json file in a directory called `/home/<myname>/bin` .
 * Use the `gcloud` command to set up your authentication.
 I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`